Extraction of the Sivers function with deep neural networks: Introduction

 \section{Introduction}

 The development of modern information extraction techniques has far outpaced experimental progress.
-Even with decades of experimental results, there is limited data on Transverse Momentum Dependent Parton Distribution Functions (TMDs) for global analysis that can be applied to a 3D phenomenological interpretation.
+Even with decades of experimental results, there is limited data on Transverse Momentum Dependent Parton Distribution Functions (TMDs) for global analyses that can be applied to a 3D phenomenological interpretation.
 Theoretical efforts are providing an ever-evolving framework and toolbox to interpret the data, leading to new areas of research that optimize information extraction unique to spin physics and the internal structure of hadrons.
 Artificial intelligence (AI) is accelerating data-driven research with the superior capacity of deep neural networks (DNNs) to be used as function approximators.
-DNNs can learn to approximate relationships contained within data, provided there are no limits to the number of neurons, layers, and computing power.
-With enough data, such approximations can be made with high accuracy.
+DNNs can learn to approximate any relationships contained within data, provided there are no limits to the number of neurons, layers, and computing power.
+With enough data and training, such approximations can be made to nearly any desired degree of accuracy.

 The Sivers function is the most studied of the eight leading-twist TMD distributions that pertain to polarized nucleons.
 The Sivers distribution is naively time-reversal odd and is expected to be process-dependent, which leads to a distribution equal in magnitude but opposite in sign in Semi-Inclusive Deep Inelastic Scattering (SIDIS) compared to the Drell-Yan (DY) process \cite{Sivers_1990, Sivers_1991}.
 The Sivers distribution, as measured from the transverse single-spin asymmetries, provides information on the correlation between the nucleon's spin and the angular distribution of outgoing hadrons in SIDIS or the di-muons in DY.
-The quark Sivers function, $\Delta^N f_{q/p^\uparrow}$, describes the number density in momentum space of unpolarized quarks inside the transversely polarized target nucleon with nuclear spin.
+The quark Sivers function, $\Delta^N f_{q/{N}^\uparrow}$, describes the number density in momentum space of unpolarized quarks inside the transversely polarized target nucleon with nuclear spin ($N^{\uparrow}$).
 A non-zero Sivers function indicates a contribution of quark orbital angular momentum to the target's spin.